Supreme Court overturns Roe v. Wade; states can ban abortion

-WASHINGTON (AP) — The Supreme Court has ended the nation’s constitutional protections for abortion that had been in place nearly 50 years in a decision by its conservative majority to overturn Roe v.
-Wade.
-Friday’s outcome is expected to lead to abortion bans in roughly half the states.
+WASHINGTON (AP) — The Supreme Court on Friday stripped away the nation’s constitutional protections for abortion that had stood for nearly a half-century.
+The decision by the court’s conservative majority overturned the landmark Roe v.
+Wade ruling and is expected to lead to abortion bans in roughly half the states.

-The decision, unthinkable just a few years ago, was the culmination of decades of efforts by abortion opponents, made possible by an emboldened right side of the court that has been fortified by three appointees of former President Donald Trump.
+The ruling, unthinkable just a few years ago, was the culmination of decades of efforts by abortion opponents, made possible by an emboldened right side of the court fortified by three appointees of former President Donald Trump.

-Both sides predicted the fight over abortion would continue, in state capitals and in Washington, and Justice Clarence Thomas, part of Friday’s majority, called on the court to overturn other high court rulings protecting same-sex marriage, gay sex and the use of contraceptives.
+Both sides predicted the fight over abortion would continue, in state capitals, in Washington and at the ballot box.
+Justice Clarence Thomas, part of Friday’s majority, urged colleagues to overturn other high court rulings protecting same-sex marriage, gay sex and the use of contraceptives.

+Pregnant women considering abortions already had been dealing with a near-complete ban in Oklahoma and a prohibition after roughly six weeks in Texas.
+Clinics in at least five other states — Alabama, Kentucky, Missouri, Wisconsin and West Virginia — stopped performing abortions after Friday’s decision.

+Abortion foes cheered the ruling, but abortion-rights supporters, including President Joe Biden, expressed dismay and pledged to fight to restore the rights.

 The ruling came more than a month after the stunning leak of a draft opinion by Justice Samuel Alito indicating the court was prepared to take this momentous step.

-It puts the court at odds with a majority of Americans who favored preserving Roe, according to opinion polls.

 Alito, in the final opinion issued Friday, wrote that Roe and Planned Parenthood v.
-Casey, the 1992 decision that reaffirmed the right to abortion, were wrong the days they were decided and must be overturned.
+Casey, the 1992 decision that reaffirmed the right to abortion, were wrong had to be be overturned.

 “We therefore hold that the Constitution does not confer a right to abortion.
 Roe and Casey must be overruled, and the authority to regulate abortion must be returned to the people and their elected representatives,” Alito wrote, in an opinion that was very similar to the leaked draft.

-Authority to regulate abortion rests with the political branches, not the courts, Alito wrote.

-Joining Alito in the 5-3 vote were Thomas and Justices Neil Gorsuch, Brett Kavanaugh, Amy Coney Barrett.
+Joining Alito were Thomas and Justices Neil Gorsuch, Brett Kavanaugh, Amy Coney Barrett.
 The latter three justices are Trump appointees.
 Thomas first voted to overrule Roe 30 years ago.

-Chief Justice John Roberts would have stopped short of ending the abortion right, noting that he would have done no more than uphold the Mississippi law at the heart of the case, a ban on abortion after 15 weeks.
-He wrote that there was no need to overturn the broad abortion precedents to rule in Mississippi’s favor.
+The vote was 6-3 to uphold the Mississippi law, but Chief Justice John Roberts didn’t join his conservative colleagues in overturning Roe.
+He wrote that there was no need to overturn the broad precedents to rule in Mississippi’s favor.

 Justices Stephen Breyer, Sonia Sotomayor and Elena Kagan — the diminished liberal wing of the court — were in dissent.